TALK TO AN ATTORNEY NOW

 This is an area in which personal injury attorneys are particularly helpful.
 Some accident victims are happy to receive anything at all from the insurance company.
 When they jump at the first offer, they could miss out on the full amount of compensation they actually deserve.
 If the insurance company does not offer fair compensation, an attorney can then file a lawsuit and prepare the case for trial.

 If the case does go to trial, having a knowledgeable legal professional by your side is especially helpful.
 Before the trial begins the case will move into discovery.
-At this point both sides can ask for information and the each side is obligated to provide it.
+At this point, both sides can ask for information, and each side is obligated to provide it.
 Discovery may involve depositions of many people, including experts and witnesses.